Sam-Oliveira/Sam-Oliveira.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Reinforcement Learning
+  - Continual Learning and Open-Endedness
   - Statistical ML
-  - Robust and Safe AI

 # Education to show in About widget
 education: